typelevel/Laika/docs/07-reference/02-substitution-variables.md

 Values from the cursor namespace expose information about the current document and its siblings and parents.
 They can be used in templates or markup documents to create links or insert content.
-If you need to create complex navigation structures though, it is usually best to prefer @:ref(Implementing Directives) over complex template logic.
+If you need to create complex navigation structures though, it is usually best to prefer [Implementing Directives] over complex template logic.

 Internal processing in Laika is not stringly, but based on traversing and modifying ASTs.